{{ summaryHeading }}

 Should I paste JSON or terminal text?

 The gate compares critical plus high vulnerabilities against High+ fail threshold.
-With the threshold set to 1, one critical or high finding is enough to show a failing gate.
+With a threshold of 1, any critical or high vulnerability fails the gate.

-Does a compatible fix mean I can skip testing?
+Does a compatible fix mean no testing is needed?

-No. Compatible fix means the audit data did not mark the update as a major or force change.
-Apply the update, rerun npm audit, and run the project tests before treating the audit as resolved.
+No. A compatible fix means the parsed audit data did not mark the update as a major or force-only change.
+Dependency updates can still change behavior, so rerun npm audit and the relevant tests.

-Why is the package queue empty when vulnerabilities were counted?
+Why is the queue empty when vulnerabilities were counted?

 The source may contain aggregate severity counts without package-level rows.
-Paste JSON from npm audit --json when you need package names, paths, fix signals, and action rows.
+Paste JSON when you need package names, affected ranges, dependency paths, and fix signals.

 Glossary: